glothriel/wormhole/README.md

 ### DELETE /api/peers/v1/{name}

 This endpoint is only available on the server.
 It allows removing a peer from the server.
-The peer will be disconnected and all the apps exposed by the peer will be removed.
+The peer will be disconnected and all the apps exposed by the peer will be removed. **This endpoint requires basicAuth to be configured**, see helm values.

 #### Request